damianhakert/damianhakert.github.io/source/strategy/index.md

 1. Get shipped as official Debian package

-2. Others partnetships are not public but people working at GitLab Inc. can find them in the 'Partnerships' Google Doc
+2. Others partnerships are not public but people working at GitLab Inc. can find them in the 'Partnerships' Google Doc